Washington State Guard: Constitutional authority

 Article X of the Washington State Constitution authorizes the Washington State Legislature to create a militia and empowers the Governor of Washington with the authority to commission its officers, while Article III of the constitution places the governor as "commander-in-chief of the military in the state except when they shall be called into the service of the United States".

+Statutory authority

 The legal status of the State Guard, specifically, is laid-out in Title 38 of the Revised Code of Washington (RCW) which establishes that the "militia of the state of Washington shall consist of ... all persons who are members of the national guard and the state guard."

+Governor's authority

 As a component of the militia, the State Guard is under the ultimate authority of the governor in his role as commander-in-chief of Washington's armed forces.
 Chapter eight, section 100 of Title 38 sets-out that the governor may "send militia of this state into areas of any bordering state adjacent to the common boundary as may be necessary to provide effective protection" while section 60 establishes that "whenever any portion of the militia is ordered to duty by the governor, the decision of the governor shall be final, incontrovertible, and unimpeachable".
+WSG members may be called to State Active Duty, may be given legal authority to command troops, and may participate in real-world missions when ordered to do so by the Governor through the Washington Military Department.

+Insignia

+The Washington State Guard uses the shoulder sleeve insignia of the Washington Army National Guard Element, Joint Headquarters with the addition of the Washington State Guard tab.
+It also uses the distinctive unit insignia worn by Headquarters, Washington Army National Guard, and maintains a separate beret flash.